-All financial arrangements with physicians or other referral sources must be reviewed by administration or referred to outside legal counsel prior to entering into such arrangements.
+Legal counsel must review all financial arrangements with physicians or other referral sources prior to entering into such arrangements.

 All financial arrangements with physicians or other referral sources must be necessary for legitimate business purposes, set forth in writing at fair market value and signed by all parties involved.

 Western Reserve Hospital will not pay for referrals, nor will it accept payment for referrals made to other facilities.

 Western Reserve Hospital will not consider the volume or value of referrals in establishing compensation under their agreement with physician or other referral sources.

-These arrangements may also be reviewed by other corporate officers and the Medical Executive Committee as appropriate for compliance with applicable federal and state laws and regulations, as well as HFAP (Healthcare Facilities Accreditation Program).
+These arrangements may also be reviewed by other corporate officers and the medical executive committee as appropriate for compliance with applicable federal and state laws and regulations, as well as HFAP (Healthcare Facilities Accreditation Program).

-- Complete the annual Conflict of Interest questionnaire if required. - Do not refer patients to a designated health service that you or an immediate family member has a financial relationship with, unless an exception applies. - If you have questions about laws related to your interactions with physicians, ask your supervisor, Administration or Corporate Compliance who can provide you with answers or additional information.
+- Do not refer patients for a designated health service at a facility that you or an immediate family member have a financial relationship with, unless an exception applies. - If you have questions about laws related to your interactions with physicians, ask your supervisor, legal counsel or corporate compliance who can provide you with answers or additional information.